 The list of Nathaniel and Hannah’s children shown here is complete at fourteen.
 The list of grandchildren is believed to be complete at thirty (counting a set of twins who died at birth or soon after, but not counting a known miscarriage).
 Sixty great-grandchildren are listed.
 This number is also believed to be complete (omitting a fetus who died in the womb when its mother perished in the great flu epidemic of 1918.)
 Both thirty and sixty may seem impossibly low given that there were fourteen children, but six of Nathaniel and Hannah’s offspring died very young, son Abraham Lincoln Martin died at age eighteen before starting a family, and daughter Juliette Martin never had children despite her long life.
 This leaves six, not fourteen, primary lines of descent.

 Nathaniel and Hannah and all of the first three generations of their descendants have individual biographical pages on this site, with the exception of four descendants lost so early in life that they either never had names, or their names have been completely lost.
 (You will find these four in their positions in the simplified chart, but any biographical detail will only be found on the page devoted to their parent.)
 If you find a page that seems incomplete and you can provide material to address that lack, you will be accommodated.
 Be aware that at this time, a small fraction of the pages are still not as complete as intended.
 As for great-great-grandchildren and their progeny, you will not find them delineated here.
 Most of those individuals are still alive and I don’t want to broadcast their personal stats over the web.
 However, I maintain an extensive archive that includes all descendants I have been able to identify, and will share the complete tree (i.e. the names and what lines they belong to) with other descendants.
-At present, the archive contains the names of 108 great-great-grandchildren, 174 of their children, 141 of the next generation, and 17 of the youngest level.
-To request access to the archive, email me, Dave Smeds.
-So as to thwart the spammers’ webcrawling address harvesters, there is no handy link to click on.
-Instead, you’ll have to assemble my address like so: Put “dave” and “smeds” together as one phrase, add an @ symbol, and follow that with the server name, which is sff dot net.
+At present, the archive contains the names of 108 great-great-grandchildren, 175 of their children, 141 of the next generation, and 17 of the youngest level.
+To request access to the archive, email me, Dave Smeds, at the address below.
+(I haven’t created a link.
+You’ll have to enter the address manually into your email client.
+Furthermore I’ve distorted the address so as to thwart spammers’ webcrawling address harvesters.
+Sorry, but I used to get a lot of unsolicited email and I’m still cautious.
+I think you’ll find it legible.)